 Here you can see the reverse side of the patch with the glue.
 It is a little hard to see in this photo, but the back with the glue is shiny when held to the light.
 Sew-on patches look similar but will not have adhesive on the back.

-When it comes to ironing patches, the primary rule is to make sure the care instruction label on the fabric says you can iron the material.
+When it comes to fabric for iron-on patches, the primary rule is to make sure the care instruction label on the fabric says you can iron the material.
 If not, then you’re better off using sew-in patches because you would end up damaging the fabric.
-Another thing to keep in mind is to check the required iron setting or temperature level for the fabric you’re working on.

-Ironing a patch to attach it to the fabric would only require you a few items that you already have in your arsenal.
+Ironing a patch to attach it to the fabric would only require you to use a few items that you already have in your arsenal.

 - Iron-on patch